music-suite/music-suite/README.md

 ### Build and test everything

 ```
+cabal update
-cabal v2-update # TODO necessary?
+# TODO is update necessary with reject-unconstrained-dependencies?
+# TODO instead of flag, put this in repo-wide config file?
-cabal --reject-unconstrained-dependencies=all v2-build all
+cabal --reject-unconstrained-dependencies=all build all
-cabal --reject-unconstrained-dependencies=all v2-test all
+cabal --reject-unconstrained-dependencies=all test all
 ```

 ### Generate documentation